Fiberglass Boat Restoration

 For this reason I tell people that the best wax for your boat will be the wax you are willing to use more often.

-And when it comes to fiberglass boat restoration, the last thing you want to have to do is go through all those polishing steps.
-And regardless of what you read or hear, no wax in the world is going to prevent your boat from oxidizing.
+And when it comes to fiberglass boat restoration, the last thing you want to have to do is go through all those polishing steps and then default to an inferior wax or sealant.

 • Formulated for marine use